History of San Francisco: 1848 gold rush

 San Francisco harbor in 1850 or 1851.
 During this time, the harbor would become so crowded that ships often had to wait days before unloading their passengers and goods.

 Charles Cora and James Casey are lynched by the Committee of Vigilance, 1856.

 The California gold rush starting in 1848 led to a large boom in population, including considerable immigration.
 Between January 1848 and December 1849, the population of San Francisco increased from 1,000 to 25,000.
+Only in the second half of 1848 about 1,500 Chileans arrived to San Francisco.
 The rapid growth continued through the 1850s and under the influence of the 1859 Comstock Lode silver discovery.
 This rapid growth complicated city planning efforts, leaving a legacy of narrow streets that continues to characterize the city to this day.

 The population boom included many workers from China who came to work in the gold mines and later on the Transcontinental Railroad.
 The Chinatown district of the city became and is still one of the largest in the country; today, as a result of that legacy, the city as a whole is roughly one-fifth Chinese, one of the largest concentrations outside of China.
 Many businesses founded to service the growing population exist today, notably Levi Strauss & Co. clothing, Ghirardelli chocolate, and Wells Fargo bank.
 Many famous railroad, banking, and mining tycoons or "robber barons" such as Charles Crocker, Mark Hopkins, Collis P. Huntington, and Leland Stanford settled in the city in its Nob Hill neighborhood.
 The sites of their mansions are now famous and expensive San Francisco hotels (Mark Hopkins Hotel and the Huntington Hotel).

 As in many mining towns, the social climate in early San Francisco was chaotic.
 Committees of Vigilance were formed in 1851, and again in 1856, in response to rising crime and government corruption.
 This popular militia movement arrested, tried, and executed a total of 12 men, arrested hundreds of Irishmen and government militia members, and forced several elected officials to resign.
 The Committee of Vigilance relinquished power both times after it decided the city had been "cleaned up."
 Mob activity later focused on Chinese immigrants, creating many race riots.
 These riots culminated in the creation of the Chinese Exclusion Act in 1882 that aimed to reduce Chinese immigration to the United States by limiting immigration to males and reducing numbers of immigrants allowed in the city.
 The law was not repealed until 1943 with the Magnuson Act.